Loan Exit Counseling

 Graduates will receive correspondence via mail from the Financial Aid Office during their last semester at UW Green Bay.
 Students enrolled less than half time and those who have withdrawn from the University will also receive correspondence via mail in the term in which they are no longer at least half time.
 Remember that Exit Counseling is required even if you will be attending another school in the future.

-Federal Direct Loans: Go to www.studentloans.gov and sign in with your FAFSA pin number.
+Federal Direct Loans: Go to www.studentloans.gov and sign in with your federal username and password.
 Click on 'Complete Counseling'.
 You'll see the link to Exit Counseling there.
 We will be notified of your completion within 1-2 days.

 Federal Perkins Loans: UW-Madison, in partnership with ECSI, is the servicer of any Federal Perkins loans you have taken while a student at UW-Green Bay.
 You will be contacted and provided with a pin number to access your exit counseling session and account information through the ECSI website.
 If you have questions regarding repayment of your Perkins Loan, please contact UW-Madison at 608-262-1791.